 In order to sell your home, DON’T TAKE IT PERSONALLY.

 Whatever you do, PUT YOUR BEST FACE (your house) FORWARD.

 Clean your clutter, pack it away, or hire someone to get rid of your junk.

 I know this is tough to digest because as proven by me, that’s how my before pic looked like before we decided to declutter and get serious.
 (Don’t do what I did in the above pic.
-Don’t show the world your mess!)
+Don’t show the world your mess as I did!)

-Been there, did that, it will be ok.
+Been there, done that, it will be ok.